 Calls-to-action help you encourage visitors to take specific actions.
 Examples include “Free Trial,” “Schedule a Demo,” “Buy Now,” or “Learn More.”

 Most homepages use primary and secondary calls-to-action to direct visitors to the next logical step.

 Remember, the homepage’s goal is to compel visitors to dig deeper into your website.
 CTAs tell them what to do next, so they don’t get overwhelmed or lost.
 More importantly, CTAs turn your homepage into a sales engine and not just brochure-wear.

 6. The design is always changing.

 The best home pages are dynamic.
 They constantly change to reflect their visitors’ needs, problems, and questions.

 Some homepages also use A/B testing or dynamic content to make informed changes.

 7. The design is effective.

-A well-designed page is important to building trust, communicating value, and navigating visitors to the next step.
-As such, these homepages effectively use layout, CTA placement, whitespace, colors, fonts, and other supporting elements.
+A well-designed page is vital for building trust, communicating value, and navigating visitors to the next step.
+These homepages effectively use layout, white space, colors, fonts, and other supporting elements.

 Now, get ready to learn about excellent homepage design through the following 23 real-life examples.